fenderdigital/platform-exercise/README.md

 # Fender Digital Platform Engineering Challenge

+## Setup
+This application assumes that the user has Docker installed on their local environment.

+    $ cp example.env .env
+    $ make deps
+    $ make local

+## Run Tests
+To run the application's unit tests - run:

+    $ make test

 ## Description

 Design and implement a RESTful web service to facilitate a user authentication system.
 The authentication mechanism should be *token based*.
 Requests and responses should be in **JSON**.